Incorporate in Portugal vs. Start a Sole Proprietorship: Which Is Better?

 Costs and Bureaucracy

-sole proprietorship involves debts and fewer reporting obligations.
+Sole proprietorship involves debts and fewer reporting obligations.
 Only those who choose organised accounting face higher compliance.

 Incorporation involves setup, including registration fees, minimum share capital, and sometimes legal fees.
 Companies must also maintain organised accounting, file annual accounts, and sometimes undergo organised Protection A. A sole proprietorship exposes all personal assets to business risks.
 If debts arise, creditors may seize personal property.